efi/oeis/README.md

-# oeis
+# OEIS Sequences for Ruby
-Compact and simple Ruby implementations of a handful of random entries from the " The On-Line Encyclopedia of Integer Sequences®"
+Compact and simple Ruby implementations of a handful of random entries from the "[The On-Line Encyclopedia of Integer Sequences®](https://oeis.org/)"

 Really just a sportive exercise in Ruby coding.
+They may be helpful for others to learn about `include Enumerable` or a starting point for you to implement your own favorite sequence.

 ```ruby
 irb(main):001:0> require 'oeis'